The UK Extractive Industries Transparency Initiative (EITI) Multi-Stakeholder Group is responsible for overseeing the implementation of the UK EITI.

 Members of the MSG are made up from industry, civil society and government departments.

-- Chris Carr - Department for Business, Energy and Industrial Strategy (BEIS)
+- Matthew Ray - Department for Business, Energy and Industrial Strategy (BEIS)

 - Dr Patrick Foster - Mining Association of the UK & Camborne School of Mines, University of Exeter